-M3: Foundations of Human-Animal Interactions: Ethical and Societal Perspectives

-This module introduces ethical and societal perspectives on HAI.
-Students get to know key terminology and main concepts in animal ethics as well as a selection of theories that are central to the debate on the ethical treatment of animals, like Singer's utilitarian animal liberation, Tom Regan's deontological argument for animal rights, Clare Palmer's relational theory and others such as Cora Diamond's Wittgensteinian account or Lori Gruen's entangled empathy.
+Module 3: Foundations of Human-Animal Interactions: Ethical and Societal Perspectives animal liberation, Tom Regan's deontological argument for animal rights, Clare Palmer's relational theory and others such as Cora Diamond's Wittgensteinian account or Lori Gruen's entangled empathy.
 These philosophical foundations of the moral status of animals are then linked to more applied questions, e.g. in veterinary practice, farming, animal experimentation, or concerning companion animals, animals in the wild and so on.
-With this, students gain knowledge of current (interdisciplinary) academic and societal debates concerning human animal relations, to which their own research later on in the master program can relate and add.
+With this, students gain knowledge of current (interdisciplinary) academic and societal debates concerning human animal relations, to which their own research later on in the master's programme can relate and add.